verachell/English-word-lists-parts-of-speech-approximate/README.md

 ### Other categories
 **Adverbs** were obtained by selecting adverbs from the Parts of Speech Word Book (those indicated with a v code).
 I manually deleted some which would not work conveniently in the place of a general adverb in generative fiction.
 These were words such as `yes`, `no`, `ago`, `yesterday`, and several more.

+The **Interjections** were the result of selecting words in the Parts of Speech Word Book indicated by an exclation mark (!) code.
+I manually deleted several which would not work well on their own as interjections.
+In usage, these would need to have an exclamation mark appended, and would typically be used in dialogue.

 ## Credits
 - `british-english` and `american-english` dictionaries from the [SCOWL/aspell package](http://wordlist.aspell.net/) via the standard Debian package manager.
 See also [https://metadata.ftp-master.debian.org/changelogs//main/s/scowl/scowl_7.1-1_copyright](https://metadata.ftp-master.debian.org/changelogs//main/s/scowl/scowl_7.1-1_copyright)
 - [Part-of-Speech II by Grady Ward](http://www.gutenberg.org/ebooks/3203) 2002 at Project Gutenberg.